MarcusAllenYoung/NOC-Operations-Lab/README.md

 # 🖥️ NOC Operations Lab

-> A physical networking lab focused on network deployment, visibility, troubleshooting, and incident response.
+> A physical NOC lab focused on network monitoring, incident response, troubleshooting, and ticket management.

 ## About the Project

-This project is a hands-on NOC lab built around physical Cisco networking equipment.
-The goal is to develop practical experience supporting a network throughout its operational lifecycle—not simply configuring devices and verifying connectivity.
+This project documents the development of a physical network environment designed to simulate the operational responsibilities of an entry-level Network Operations Center (NOC) technician.

-The environment represents a small branch location, **LBR-001**, built using a Cisco 2911 router and Cisco Catalyst 2960-X switch.
-The network will progressively expand to include WAN connectivity, a virtualized monitoring server, centralized logging, and controlled network failures.
+The lab is built using physical Cisco routing and switching infrastructure and will expand to include WAN connectivity, centralized network monitoring, logging, and ticket management.
+While the project begins with deploying and validating the network, its primary focus is using that infrastructure to practice realistic NOC incident response.

-By the final stage of the project, the environment will be used to practice the workflow of a NOC technician: identifying problems, reviewing monitoring data, troubleshooting network faults, documenting incidents, escalating when necessary, restoring service, and validating recovery.
+Once the environment is operational, controlled network failures will be introduced to generate realistic incidents.
+These incidents will be detected through monitoring alerts or simulated user reports and documented in Spiceworks as trouble tickets.

+Each incident will require investigation, fault isolation, troubleshooting, escalation when appropriate, service restoration, validation, and ticket closure.

+The goal is to practice supporting and troubleshooting an operational network—not simply building one.

 ---